Art XO Studio offers painting classes, ceramics classes, drawing classes, mixed media art and much more!

 The sky is the limit when you get to play and explore in the realm of mixed media.

-Our drawing classes focus on the development of both technical and observational skills.
+Our drawing classes, which can be an aspect of many painting focused classes, hone in on the development of both technical and observational skills.

 We support the growth of essential drawing techniques and the vocabulary for these methods which include; stippling, hatching, blending, shading and so on.